Sirius902/KhStructs/README.md

 # KhStructs
-API to assist in reverse engineering and providing raw access to native internals and structures of Kingdom Hearts PC port games.
+An API to assist in reverse engineering and providing raw access to native internals and structures of Kingdom Hearts PC port games.

 Contains code from [FFXIVClientStructs](https://github.com/aers/FFXIVClientStructs) which is licensed under the MIT license.